West Philadelphia barber aims to change lives one cut at a time

 "We're offering an opportunity for our youth to gain some knowledge and even just offer things from a different perspective," said Davis.

-The first official shape-up event at ESPM is set for March 22.
+The first official event at ESPM is set for March 22.

-For anyone who wants to be a mentor or if a parent or guardian wants their child to be a mentee, you can call 267-258-8687 and send an e-mail to Shape Up.
+For anyone who wants to be a mentor or if a parent or guardian wants their child to be a mentee, you can call 267-258-8687 or send an e-mail to Shape Up.

-West Philadelphia barber aims to change lives one cut at a time